 - Herpes - It can be confused with syphilis, chancroid lesions, and other STDs/STIs.
 For a correct diagnosis, herpes, it is best to visit your doctor within three days of finding a sore or lesion.
 When the sores have dried up it is more difficult to make a correct diagnosis.
 A smear test, a test of cells from the lesion, and/or a blood test may be required.

-- Human Immunodeficiency Virus (HIV) - A blood sample is required as it is tested to detect HIV antibodies.
-Some clinics use a saliva (cheek swab) test instead.
+- Human Immunodeficiency Virus (HIV) - Oral fluids collected via cheek swab are used to detect antibodies are the most common primary method of HIV testing.
+Blood testing is another way, and can be used to follow up an oral test.
 A diagnosis of HIV is not the same thing as a diagnosis of AIDS (Acquired Immune Deficiency Syndrome).
 A diagnosis of AIDS is based on the presence of one or more of a variety of conditions and infections related to HIV infection.

-- Human Papillomavirus (HPV - also called Genital Warts) - HPV testing is only currently available for people who have a vagina: people who have a penis instead cannot yet be tested for HPV.
+- Human Papillomavirus (HPV) - HPV testing is only currently available for people who have a vagina: people who have a penis instead cannot yet be tested for HPV.
 Requires a microscopic examination of tissue sample and visual examination of warts.
-A cervical pap smear may reveal precancerous conditions caused by genital HPVs.
+A cervical pap smear may reveal precancerous conditions caused by genital HPVs, but is not itself an HPV test.
 A special magnifying instrument called a colposcope can detect genital HPVs that cannot be seen with the naked eye during pelvic exams.

 - Molluscum Contagiosum - Requires a microscopic examination of tissue taken from the sore.